 It’s a subtle window into this vibrant capital city, which celebrates its rich Gold Rush history but is just as eager to swing its lasso at trends sweeping across the nation.
 Catering to mountain bikers is one of those things.
-It has more than 75 miles of hiking and biking trails that leave from the downtown area.
-During the summer months, Helena offers a free shuttle to trailheads, so you can go on a killer ride and drop into downtown on your bike.
+Didn’t bring your bike?
+Rent one at Big Sky Cycling.

-Get an open-air tour of Helena’s top sights on the Last Chance Tour Train that will bring you past the mansion district, the Cathedral of St. Helena, restored miners’ cabins and Last Chance Gulch, a historic area with shops, restaurants and breweries.
+Get an open-air tour of Helena’s top sights on the Last Chance Tour Train that will bring you past the mansion district, the picture-perfect Cathedral of St. Helena, restored miners’ cabins and Last Chance Gulch, a historic area with shops, restaurants and breweries.
+Many of the sights sprouted up in the 1800s when more than $3.6 billion worth of gold was extracted in the Helena area, helping it lay claim to one of the richest places on Earth.
 Buy tickets at the Montana Historical Society at the corner of 6th and Roberts where the train departs.

 Afterwards, head south to the six-acre Tizer Botanic Garden & Arboretum filled with meditation, begonias and butterfly gardens in Jefferson City, Mont.

 Go on a Boat to See Gates of the Mountains

 Then get some fresh air and head to Gates of the Mountains, 20 minutes north of Helena.
 This scenic area marks where Lewis and Clark entered Montana, traveling up the Missouri River looking for its headwaters.